A Brief Overview of Property Auctions

 Go into a property auction as a buyer with your eyes wide open.
 If you become embroiled in a bidding war, you may end up paying too much.
 Don’t let your emotions control your decisions.
 Set a maximum price you’re willing to go to, and don’t exceed it.

-If you’re successful in buying a property at auction, you will need to pay an administration fee, which can be anything between £100 to £300.
-You will need to pay legal costs in the normal way, as well as any stamp duty.
+If you’re successful in buying auction property, you will need to pay an administration fee, which can be anything between £100 to £300.
+In addition, you will need to pay legal costs in the usual way, as well as any stamp duty.

 Before you attend the auction, study the catalogue of featured properties carefully.
 If you’re buying as an investment, keep an open mind about which properties you’re going to target — as you might get a bargain from out of the blue.